A proprietary AI image synthesis pipeline that turns two unstructured photographs into a single

 Shadow and Occlusion Synthesis

-Shadows are geometrically derived from the inferred scene, not applied as static overlays or pre-baked assets.
-Each shadow component is synthesized independently and composited to match the photometric environment.
+Shadows are geometrically derived from the inferred scene, not applied as static overlays or

 Contact Shadow